-The study of directed hypergraphs has become an important aspect in finding optimal strategies/paths in stochastic time-dependent networks, Nielsen [19], Pre-tolani [25].
-Here the travel time between two nodes is time-dependent, i.e. the travel time depends on the leaving time from a node.
-Furthermore, it is assumed that, for each leaving time, the travel time may not be fully known and hence a probability function is used to express possible travel times.
-By using the K minimum weight hyperpaths algorithm from Nielsen et al. [22] it is possible to find the K best strategies/paths in stochastic time-dependent networks, Nielsen, Pretolani, and Andersen [23].
-Furthermore, in Nielsen [19], the algorithm is used as a sub algorithm to solve bicriterion problems in stochastic time-dependent networks.
+The study of directed hypergraphs has become an important aspect in finding optimal strategies/paths in stochastic time-dependent networks, Nielsen [20], Pretolani [26].
+Here the travel time between two nodes is time-dependent, i.e. the travel time depends on the departure time from a node.
+Furthermore, it is assumed that for each departure time, the travel time may not be fully known and hence a probability function is used to express possible travel times.
+By using the K minimum weight hyperpaths algorithm from Nielsen et al. [21] it is possible to find the K best strategies/paths in stochastic time-dependent networks, Nielsen, Pretolani, and Andersen [23].
+Furthermore, in Nielsen [20], the algorithm is used as a sub algorithm to solve bicriterion problems in stochastic time-dependent networks.

-By replacing leaving times with states and travel time with costs in the hypergraph model for stochastic time-dependent networks, it is apparent that hypergraphs also can be used to model MDPs.
-However, to the author's knowledge no one has considered this way of modelling MDPs.
+By replacing departure times with states, and travel time with costs in the hypergraph model for stochastic time-dependent networks, it is apparent that hypergraphs also can be used to model MDPs.
+However, to the authors' knowledge no one has considered this way of modelling MDPs.
 Moreover, by modelling MDPs by hypergraphs we may find the K best policies by adapting existing K minimum weight hyperpath algorithms.

 In this paper we consider finite-horizon Markov decision processes with finite state and action space and present an algorithm for finding the K best policies.
 That is, we are interested in ranking the first K policies in non-decreasing order using a certain optimality criterion.
-The algorithm uses a state-expended directed hypergraph representing the finite-horizon Markov decision process.
-It is shown that the problem of finding the optimal policy can be formulated as a minimum weight hyperpath problem and be solved in linear time, with respect to the size of the input data representing the MDP, using different optimality criterion.
+The algorithm uses a state-expanded directed hypergraph representing the finitehorizon Markov decision process.
+It is shown that the problem of finding the optimal policy can be formulated as a minimum weight hyperpath problem and be solved in linear time, with respect to the size of the input data2 representing the MDP, using different optimality criterion.